 Try getting your foot in the door at a less desirable location for a few years before applying for your first choice.
-Try “lower tier” schools as an entryway into the system.

 If you are a newly qualified teacher (NQT) you can still get experience in an international school, too.
 There are a growing number of COBIS schools around the world that deliver NQT induction.
 This will allow you to gain your initial IB experience in an international setting.

-Have you been teaching A levels and want to transition over to IB?
+Have you been teaching A levels or AP courses and want to transition over to IB?
 Having an understanding of how they differ from a learner perspective can help you decide if it is for you.
 It will also enable you to figure out what steps you will need to take make in transition.

 - The IB and A-Levels are both 2 years of study.
 A levels are 3-4 subjects and IB takes on 6 subjects.
 AP courses only last a year and students can take as many as they want.

 - In addition to the 6 subjects in IB there are additional components such as Extended Essays, Internal Assessments, Theory of Knowledge and CAS.